Home > Library > Dissertation Writing Guidelines > Dissertation Questionnaire

 The data is objective.
 The data is both objective and subjective.

-Step 3: Choose the Right Data Collection Method To Derive Authentic Results
+Step 3: Select The Right Data Collection Method

 There are many data collection methods, such as in-person, telephone, email, direct mail, and online platforms.
 It is essential to choose the proper data collection method that can be easily used to deliver authentic results.
 You should also design your questionnaire according to the collection method.